Using Online Documents in Estimates, Checklists and Vehicle Inspections

 Using online documents in vehicle inspection estimates

-When a customer requests for an estimate based on a completed vehicle inspection, the vehicle inspection estimate is prepared and can be shared via an online document with various categories of the groups, such as advised, required, additional, and so on.
+When the vehicle inspection estimate is priced up it can be shared via an online document with various categories of the groups, such as advised, required, additional, and so on.

 Introduction to Online Documents